 Yes, you will receive a list of available dates specifically for your course within the link in your invitation email.
 You can then choose the most appropriate date and complete your booking online.
 When a date is fully booked the state will read "no longer accepting registrations" so you will need to select an alternative date.

 How can I contact you if I have any questions or need help booking onto the Applicant Day?

 You can email us at firstname.lastname@example.org or call us on 01603 593251 and we will help you.

 Can we bring guests?

 Yes, applicants can bring a maximum of two guests with them to their Applicant Day.
 If you are bringing children, they must be accompanied by an adult who carries full responsibility for the child during the day.
 If your guests have any dietary requirements or additional support needs we might need to know about on the day, please let us know in advance.

 What time does the Applicant Day start and finish?

-The main Applicant Days start at 11.30am and finish between 3.00pm and 3.30pm depending on your chosen School of Study.
-However, we have a series of optional tours available for you to choose from before or after your main Applicant Day.
+Applicant Days start from 09.30 and finish between 15:00 and 15:30 depending on your chosen School of Study.
+However, we have a series of optional tours available for you to choose from before or after your Applicant Day.
 These tours include our award winning accommodation, our library and the SportsPark on campus.
-You do not need to book onto these in advance but please plan your journey accordingly!
-You will need to book onto afternoon tours when you arrive at UEA on your Applicant Day and more information can be found on our Arrivals, Optional Tours and Programmes page.
+You do not need to book onto these in advance but please plan your journey accordingly.
+More information can be found on our Tours page.